Response to Kent Hovind Video - Bird Evolution

 But an important point of this story relative to Hovind's claims is that the doctored archaeoraptor specimen was still made up of real fossils.
 In fact, one of the fossils was the counter slab to a nearly complete specimen of Microraptor zhaoianus.

 And Microraptor is just one of the many known feathered non-avian dinosaurs.
 Wikipedia has a rather good entry on Feathered dinosaurs, listing 34 specimens of non-avian dinosaurs with preserved evidence of feathers (that is, 34 as of the time I right this - I suspect that number will grow as new fossils are unearthed).
+There's no excuse for Hovind to claim that feathered dinosaurs haven't been discovered.

 We cover more on that in one of the debates I did.
 I forget which one, but, uh, they say 'birds are descendants of dinosaurs'.
 Well, kids, in case you don't know, there are a few differences between a dinosaur and a bird.
 Okay.
 You don't just put a few feathers on 'em and say, 'Come on man, give it a try.
 It won't hurt too bad.'